salihmarangoz/capsicum_superellipsoid_detector/README.md

 - RGBXYZ pointcloud as the input (e.g. voxblox output can be used as the input).
 Currently RGB information is not used.
 Some modifications may be needed to feed XYZ only pointcloud.

 ### Published Topics

+Note: Computation resources will only be used for subscribed topics.

 - **`~superellipsoids`** ("superellipsoid_msgs/SuperellipsoidArray")
   - Optimized superellipsoids output.
 Headers are the same for all superellipsoids.